rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ## Introduction

 Have you ever had a bug introduced by solving another problem and didn't realize it until weeks later?
-This could have been easily avoided if you had unit tests for your App.
+This could have been easily avoided if you had tests for your App.

 In a project with a tight schedule, unit tests are generally the first one to disappear, but they are being underestimated.
 Once you make that click and understand how to make the tests, it's not that complicated to make them and avoid future problems.